sofiakali/frontend-cookbook/pages/testing/Essentials.md

 })
 ```

-It gets more poweful when you start to combine them with other mentioned helpers
+It gets more powerful when you start to combine them with other helpers mentioned above

 ```js
 test('random coordinates are generated for point', () => {